themeteorchef/uploading-files-to-amazon-s3/uploading-files-to-amazon-s3.md

 Modules.client.uploadToAmazonS3 = upload;
 ```

 Okay!
 Now we're making a little more sense here.
 First, notice that we're passing a string to this function <code>Uploading ${file.name}...</code>.
-Here, we're using ES2015's [template strings]() feature to pass a variable directly to our string (in this case, the name of the file selected in our input, or, `corgi-flop.gif`).
-In our function definition, we're using _another_ feature of ES2015, argument defaults, to say "if we don't pass a string when calling `setPlaceholderText()`, set the value of the `string` argument to 'Click or Draf a File Here to Upload.'"
+Here, we're using ES2015's [template strings](http://themeteorchef.com/blog/what-is-es2015/#tmc-template-strings) feature to pass a variable directly to our string (in this case, the name of the file selected in our input, or, `corgi-flop.gif`).
+In our function definition, we're using _another_ feature of ES2015, [argument defaults](https://babeljs.io/docs/learn-es2015/#default-rest-spread), to say "if we don't pass a string when calling `setPlaceholderText()`, set the value of the `string` argument to 'Click or Drag a File Here to Upload.'"

 Once we have a value for `string`, we make use of the `template` variable we set up a little bit ago (this is assigned to the value of the template instance where the change event happened on our input), attempting to find the `.alert span` element and setting its `innerText` property equal to our string.
 Phew!
 This should be starting to make a little more sense.
 For each explicit task involved in uploading our file, we break it off into its own function.
 First we grabbed the file from our input, now we're setting the placeholder text.